MLwallah/mlprojects/README.md

 # mlprojects
-Repo for all ML Projects
+Repo for all ML Projects created by me. it also include CSV files used during this project